Latte Filters

 lower

-Converts a value to lowercase.
-Requires PHP extension mbstring.
+Converts a string to lowercase.
+Requires the mbstring PHP extension.

 {='LATTE'|lower} {* outputs 'latte' *}